avikaml/MyBot/readme.md

 This is a bot that I'm making for fun that works on discord servers!

 At the moment, the deafult bot command prefix is '!'
+Please make sure the bot is online before adding it your server.

 Current Features:
 1. Hello/Goodbye message when a user Joins/Leaves